-Our school curriculum is underpinned by our mission statement, our key aims and Golden Values; the 5 Cs (Appendix 1).
+Our school curriculum is underpinned by our mission statement, our key aims and our Core Values (Appendices 1 and 2).
 The curriculum is the means by which the school achieves its objective of educating children in the knowledge, skills and understanding that they need in order to lead fulfilling lives.